Skip to content

 2. Runs prisma migrate deploy, then runs seed only for a freshly created database

-3. Starts the NestJS backend on port 3456
+3. Starts the NestJS backend sidecar on port 3456 (desktop-auth protected)

-5. Shows a loading screen, then redirects to the frontend once healthy
+4. Shows a loading screen, then redirects to bundled frontend once backend is healthy

 • macOS 13+ (Apple Silicon or Intel)

-• Node.js 24+ (required to run backend/frontend sidecars; e.g. brew install node)
+• Node.js 24+ (required to run backend sidecar; e.g. brew install node)

 • Rust 1.77+ (e.g. via Homebrew: brew install rust)